awsdocs/aws-deep-learning-amis/doc_source/tutorial-jupyter.md

 $ jupyter notebook
 ```

 Then run the following locally on your macOS or Linux client\.
 For Windows, see detailed instructions at [Set up PuTTY](setup-jupyter-configure-client-windows.md#setup-jupyter-win)\.
+Note, for an Amazon Linux AMI, the user name is ec2\-user\.

 ```
 $ ssh -i ~/mykeypair.pem -L 8157:127.0.0.1:8888 ubuntu@ec2-###-##-##-###.compute-1.amazonaws.com